pxslip/db-studio/docs/guides/headless-cms/build-static-website/next-13.md

 ```

 Type `npm run dev` in your terminal to start the Next development server and open `http://localhost:3000` in your
 browser.
-You should see data from your Directus Global collection in your page.
+You should see data from your d9 Global collection in your page.
 Some additional files will be created by
 Next that it expects, but do not yet exist - these can be safely ignored for now.

-## Creating Pages With Directus
+## Creating Pages With d9

 Create a new collection called `pages` - make the Primary ID Field a "Manually Entered String" called `slug`, which will
 correlate with the URL for the page.
 For example `about` will later correlate to the page `localhost:3000/about`.